 How to Use Leftovers

-There are tons of things you can do with your leftover pork.
+There are tons of things you can do with your leftover oven roasted pork tenderloin.
 Get creative with it!

 - Shred It Up and Make Pork Tacos